Breakfast with the Bunch: Bitcoin, Belief and Bold Moves

 The Real Deal on VO₂ Max

 Simon shared some eye-opening insights: people in the top 5% of VO₂ max for their age are living, on average, five years longer than those in the bottom 5%.
 It’s not just about beating your mates up a hill, it’s about staying active, sharp, and independent as the years roll on.
-For many of us in the ICE community, balancing busy careers and family life, that’s a game-changer.
+For many of us in the Cycling Execs community, balancing busy careers and family life, that’s a game-changer.

 Bringing High Performance into the Everyday